paintedsky/dead-simple-blog/README.md

 ### Version 1.1

-- Updating Parsedown to 1.7.4
+- Updated Parsedown to 1.7.4
 - Config has now been moved to `config-default.php`, added support for `config-custom.php`
 - Added dark mode!
-Adjust the `$appearance` variable to enable
+Adjust the `APPEARANCE` constant to enable
 - Change default file type to .md files instead of .txt.
-Adjust $file_ext variable if needed
+Adjust `FILE_EXT` constant if needed
-- Reorganize folder structure (CSS and fonts are now in /src)
+- Reorganize folder structure (CSS and fonts are now in `/src`)
 - Small text update to `/content/drafts/AboutDrafts.md`
 - Defined `$content` in global scope to avoid PHP errors in some configurations
 - Added default favicon at `/img/favicon.png`
 - Including `fonts.css` in `<head>` instead of using @import for better caching behaviour
 - Added file hash query strings to `<link>` tags in `<head>` for better caching behaviour
 - `index.php` now uses `<main>` for content on list view and `<article>` on single post view
-- List view now explicitly sorts posts using sortPosts() function - default is sorting by filename, descending
+- List view now explicitly sorts posts using `sortPosts()` function - default is sorting by filename, descending

 ## Other Versions